Delta Pharmacy to build new store in Charleston; Publix looks to expand on Daniel Island

 Closed on King

-Mellow Mushroom at 309 King St. is now permanently closed, according to co-owner Michael Shemtov.
+Mellow Mushroom at 309 King St. is now permanently closed, co-owner Michael Shemtov said.

 The operators had contemplated the restaurant's future before the virus outbreak, but the pandemic hastened the decision to turn off the burners for good.

-Shemtov said the building is for sale and under contract to a retail/service-sector enterprise.
-Co-owners are Joshua Broome and Johnny Hudgins.
+Shemtov said the building is for sale and under contract to an undisclosed retail/service-sector buyer.
+The other co-owners are Joshua Broome and Johnny Hudgins.

 The pizza maker continues to operate four other locations throughout the Charleston region in Mount Pleasant, North Charleston, Summerville and West Ashley.